 AWS Timestream¶

-The displayed metrics of AWS Timestream include the number of system errors (internal service errors), the total number of invalid requests for the current AWS region and account, the elapsed time and sample count of successful requests, the amount of data stored in memory, and the amount of data stored on magnetic storage, etc.
+The displayed Metrics for AWS Timestream include the number of system errors (internal service errors), the total number of invalid requests for the current AWS region and account, the elapsed time and sample count for successful requests, the amount of data stored in memory, and the amount of data stored on magnetic storage, among others.

 Configuration¶